usnistgov/HTGS/doxygen/Tutorial0.md

 ## Getting Started on Windows with Visual Studio

-1. Clone HTGS-Tutorials as shown above and store it in a known directory
+1. Clone HTGS-Tutorials as shown above and store it in a known directory (see step 6 for git bash)
 2. Download Microsoft Visual Studio Community from  [here](https://www.visualstudio.com/downloads/)
 3. Run Visual Studio and open a new Win32 project
       - Select default options and click *Finish*